-For Latin American and Canadian securities, increases in number of shares and changes in FIF and/or DIFs resulting from primary equity offerings and from secondary equity offerings representing at least 5% of the security's number of shares are implemented on the settlement date of the offering or shortly after, when such information is already publicly available.
-Normally, MSCI provides at least two business days advance notice before implementation.
+For Latin American and Canadian securities, increases in number of shares and changes in FIF and/or DIFs resulting from primary equity offerings representing at least 5% of the security's number of shares are implemented on the settlement date of the offering or shortly after, when such information is already publicly available.
+Generally, MSCI provides at least two business days advance notice before implementation.